 Wildlife crime is one of the five most lucrative criminal activities, following illegal drugs, human and weapons trafficking.
 It is estimated that businesses are spending on average 4 percent of their global turnover checking customers and suppliers for links to such crimes2.
 Due to its increasingly sophisticated nature, tackling green crime requires effective cooperation across public and private sectors.

 Led by The Duke of Cambridge and The Royal Foundation, United for Wildlife seeks to support new and innovative ways to protect animals against poachers, combine forces with the public and private sector to curb trafficking, and reduce demand for wildlife.

 Predicting the future

 As a company, we are partnering with other organizations to create powerful tools to help disrupt criminal networks.
-We can now unwrap ownership hierarchies across more than 200 countries, unlocking more than 100 million connections and screen the associated entities for potential risks, including those relating to Green Crime.
+We can now unwrap ownership hierarchies across more than 200 countries, unlocking more than 100 million connections and screen the associated entities for potential risks, including those relating to green crime.

-With access to such data, businesses can look to further strengthen their own corporate due diligence programmes and ensure their employees are appropriately educated and trained.
+With access to such data, businesses can look to further strengthen their own corporate due diligence programs and ensure their employees are appropriately educated and trained.
 As we incorporate machine learning and artificial intelligence with data, we see the potential to uncover and predict additional hidden risks in business relationships and human networks.

-It’s time to get serious about Green Crime and that starts with placing an increasingly high priority on tackling it.
+It’s time to get serious about green crime and that starts with placing an increasingly high priority on tackling it.